-As with most commercially grown timber, South African plantation grown pine and eucalyptus are not durable and are therefore subject to attack from fungus and termite.
-This is why it is necessary to 'treat' timber with wood preserving chemicals if you require confidence in its performance.
-Taking this a step further, SAWPA together with the SABS and representatives from the timber industry established the Hazard Classifications.
+As with most commercially grown timber, South African plantation grown pine and eucalyptus are not durable and are therefore subject to attack from biological wood destroying agents such as fungal decay and insects (woodborers and termites).
+This is why it is necessary to 'preservative treat' timber with wood preserving chemicals if you require confidence in its performance.
+The South African wood preservation industry adapted the international classification systems and established the H Class system for different end applications of treated timber, as given in the SANS standards.

-The purpose for which the timber is being purchased defines the treatment required.
+The purpose and exposure conditions for which the timber is being purchased defines the treatment required.
 A piece of timber to be used in the roof need not be treated with the same amount of chemical as a piece of timber being used for a jetty.
-The treatment changes with different applications.
-The chemicals need not penetrate to the same depth, nor need the solution be the same.
-These two factors are called penetration and retention levels respectively.
+The treatment level changes with different applications.
+The chemicals need not penetrate to the same depth, nor need the preservative solution uptake be the same.
+These two factors are called penetration and retention respectively.

-The main chemicals used in this country are CCA (Copper Chrome Arsenate) and Creosote.
-CCA gives the timber a greenish look whilst Creosote leaves the timber pole dark brown to black.
-Other chemicals available are Boron and TBTNP (Tributyltin naphthenate – permethrin).
-TBTOL (Tributyltinoxide Lindane) and PCP has been removed from the market place because of its proven damaging environmental properties.
+The main chemicals used in this country are CCA (Copper Chrome Arsenate) as a waterborne preservative and Creosote, which is coal tar based.
+CCA gives the timber a greenish look because of the copper content, whilst Creosote leaves the timber pole dark brown to black.
+Other chemicals available from only a few selected processing plants, are CuAZ (Copper Azole) and Boron, both waterborne, and ZP (Azole permethrin) as a light organic solvent preservative (LOSP).

-Chemicals should not be brushed on.
-The timber is put into a treatment vessel and through various processes, the chemicals are deeply impregnated into the timber, thus obtaining the correct penetration depth and chemical retention for the predetermined hazard class.
-Boron may, under specific conditions, also be applied by means of a dip-diffusion process.
+To be effective preservative chemicals cannot be brushed on.
+Seasoned timber is put into a treatment vessel and through various processes (usually vacuum and pressure cycles), the chemicals are deeply impregnated into the timber, thus obtaining the correct penetration depth and chemical retention for the predetermined hazard class.
+Boron may, under specific conditions require increased moisture levels in the timber, also be applied by means of a dip-diffusion process.

-In South Africa we have 6 hazard class levels of treatment.
+In South Africa we have 5 hazard class levels of treatment provided for in the SANS standards.

 H2 INTERNAL (Low Hazard)

-This is also for interior use only and timber treated under this classification should be roof trusses, laminated beams, internally used structural timber, ceiling boards, flooring, paneling, doors, cupboards, skirting, window frames and plywood.
-Chemicals used here would be mainly CCA, TBTNP and Boron.
+This is for interior use only and timber treated under this classification should be roof trusses, laminated beams, internally used structural timber, ceiling boards, flooring, panelling, doors, cupboards, skirting, window frames and plywood.
+Chemicals used here would be mainly waterborne e.g. CCA and Boron as well as LOSP preservatives.

 H3 EXTERIOR ABOVE GROUND (Moderate Hazard)

-CCA and Creosote are mostly used for this and higher H class treatments.
+CCA and Creosote are mostly used for this hazard class.
 H3 covers balustrades, fencing bearers and slats, outdoor decking and beams, garden furniture, laminated beams, weather board, steps, cladding, stairs, log homes, gates, fascia boards and plywood.
 Spacers and cross arms used with electrical, distribution, telephone and light poles are treated to H3.

 H4 GROUND CONTACT (High Hazard)